 Surrey real estate guide & listings for sale

-The character of Surrey is exemplified by its relaxed environment.
-This part of the Greater Vancouver metropolitan area is reasonably good for those who prefer a quiet atmosphere, as the streets are generally quite peaceful - although that is not the case closer to one of the railway lines, Highway 17 or Highway 99.
-Finally, green spaces are very well-spread out and there are over 900 of them close by for residents to check out, making it easy to reach them from a large number of locations within Surrey.
+The character of Surrey is exemplified by its slower-paced atmosphere.
+Most areas in this part of the Greater Vancouver metropolitan area are quiet, as the streets are usually reasonably calm - although there are still several louder sections, especially closer to one of the railway lines, Highway 17 or Highway 99.
+Lastly, public green spaces are very well-distributed and there are over 900 of them nearby for residents to visit, making them easy to get to from the majority of locations in the city.

-In Surrey, roughly one third of buildings are single detached homes, and the rest are mainly small apartment buildings, duplexes, and townhouses.
-This city is primarily composed of three bedroom and four or more bedroom homes.
-About 70% of the population of this city own their home while renters make up the remainder.
-Roughly one third of homes in this city were constructed after the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+In Surrey, around one third of buildings are single detached homes, whereas the rest are mainly small apartment buildings, duplexes, and townhouses.
+This city also has a good variety of housing size options - it is quite easy to find properties ranging from lofts to four or more bedrooms.
+Homeowners occupy roughly 70% of the units in the city and 30% are rented.
+Roughly one third of homes in this city were constructed after the year 2000, while many of the remaining buildings were built in the 1960s and the 1980s.